TamtamHero/fw-fanctrl/README.md

 ## Dependancies

-To communicate with the embedded controller the `ectool` is needed.
-You can either use the pre-compiled executable of `ectool` in this repo, or recompile one from [this repo](https://gitlab.howett.net/DHowett/ectool) and copy it in `./bin`.
+To communicate with the embedded controller the `ectool` is required.
+You can either use the precompiled executable of `ectool` in this repo or disable its installation (`--no-ectool`) and add your own by recompiling it from [this repo](https://gitlab.howett.net/DHowett/ectool) and putting it in `[dest-dir(/)]/bin`.

 You also need to disable secure boot of your device for `ectool` to work (more details about why [here](https://www.howett.net/posts/2021-12-framework-ec/#using-fw-ectool))